23 Nov 2015 The Mental Checklist to Make Better Photographs (Podcast 498)

 Once again though, I want to stress that these are only guidelines and ideas.
 Strong verticals in the scene don’t automatically mean a portrait orientation will work better.
 We can create landscape oriented images with strong verticals as well, as I did with this ICM (Intentional Camera Movement) photograph of a copse of birch trees in the snow (below).

 Keep Your Lenses and Filters Clean

-I don’t use a polariser or PL filter very often, but if there is some reflection in water that I want to remove for example, I will reach for a polariser, as I did with this image of a stream running through a forest here in Japan (below).
-The polariser here also made the foliage much more vibrant, as it decreases the reflectivity of the surface of the leaves, allowing their colour to show through more.
+I don’t use a polarizer or PL filter very often, but if there is some reflection in the water that I want to remove, for example, I will reach for a polarizer, as I did with this image of a stream running through a forest here in Japan (below).
+The polariser here also made the foliage much more vibrant, as it decreases the reflectivity of the surface of the leaves, allowing their color to show through more.

 Cable Release or Timer

-I generally keep a cable release with me all the time, but when I’m photographing landscapes where the actually timing of the start of the exposure isn’t critical, I almost always just use the two second timer on the camera when using a tripod.
+I generally keep a cable release with me all the time, but when I’m photographing landscapes where the actual timing of the start of the exposure isn’t critical, I almost always just use the two-second timer on the camera when using a tripod.
 This enables me to remove my hand from the camera to avoid camera shake, especially with long exposures.

 It is important to also have the confidence to quit and pack up at a good point in your shoot as well.
 I sometimes see people who’ve stayed at a location for a really long time, yet when you look through the photos, they’ve really nailed the scene much earlier in the shoot.
 They just hang around because they aren’t confident that they’ve got their best shot at that location.
 It’s fine to continue to work a scene, but also try to learn when you’ve done your work, and can move on to the next location, or pack up and go home.